Robert42/gl-research-toolkit/README.md

 ### Voxelize

-In order to (re)voxelize, blender >= 2.78 needs to be installed with the blender >= 2.78 executable in the `PATH` environment variable.
+In order to (re)voxelize, blender >= 2.78 needs to be installed.
+The directory containing the blender executable is allowed to be located in the `PATH` environment variable.
+In order to avoid ambiguity, you can also create a symling to the 2.78 blender executable with the name `blender-newest`.